noviluni/sender/README.md

 ```
 autosend: true|false
 ```
-Determines if email should be sended in the same moment or not.
+Determines if email should be sent in the same moment or not.

 __Body (json)__: